 Did you know a little over 10% of the U.S. population has diabetes?
 That's around 37 million American adults who live with this disease.
 Because it's so common, most people understand the basics of diabetes: it's a chronic condition that prevents the body from properly regulating blood sugar.
 What you may not know, however, is how diabetes can affect the eyes.

-In fact, according to the American Diabetes Association, diabetes is the leading cause of vision loss(opens in a new tab) in people 18 to 64 years old.
+In fact, according to the American Diabetes Association, (opens in a new tab) in people 18 to 64 years old.

 There are a number of eye problems that people with diabetes are at an increased risk of developing.
 These issues fall under the 'diabetic eye disease' umbrella, which might sound like just one condition, but actually describes any disorder of the eyes that is caused by diabetes.